Extended Credit List

 [4] IMDb - The Time Machine - Additional cast

-and of costume designers mentioned on slate boards.
+and costume designers are mentioned on slate boards.

 [7] Colemanzone.com - Time Machine Project - Gae Griffith